Romumrn/llm4dna/README.md

 module load cuda
 set the cuda variable with which nvcc

+(not just need to load the good module)
 Frist I will creat a new conda enviroenment
 (pyhton 11 because of the compatbility) conda create -n evo  python=3.11